The Bull’s-Head Rhyton of Knossos

 The Bull’s-Head Rhyton is important as both a supreme work of Minoan art and a key piece of evidence for the bull cult at the heart of Minoan religion.

-The Bull’s-Head Rhyton is important for two main reasons.
-First, it is one of the supreme achievements of Minoan art, demonstrating the extraordinary skill of Minoan stone-carvers and craftsmen in modelling, inlay and the working of hard stone and precious materials.
-As a work of sculpture it stands among the masterpieces of the Aegean Bronze Age and is reproduced and admired worldwide as an emblem of Minoan civilisation.
+Its first importance is artistic.
+The rhyton is one of the supreme achievements of Minoan sculpture.
+It shows the extraordinary skill of Minoan carvers in modelling, inlay and the working of hard stone and precious materials.
+As a work of art it stands among the masterpieces of the Aegean Bronze Age.
+It is reproduced and admired worldwide as an emblem of Minoan civilisation.

 Powered by GetYourGuide